bgoonz/docs-collection/google-chrome/native-client/pepper_beta/c/struct_p_p___video_picture__0__1.md

 <table><tbody><tr class="odd"><td>uint32_t <a href="/docs/native-client/pepper_beta/c/struct_p_p___video_picture__0__1#a8ee7a6fdddbf71d429a16f7779af6f0f" class="el">PP_VideoPicture::texture_id</a></td></tr></tbody></table>

-Texture ID in the plugin's GL context.
+Texture ID in the plugin’s GL context.

 The plugin can use this to render the decoded picture.